Posted 3 weeks ago

 - Coat blueberries with corn starch and sugar

-- Mix flour, brown sugar, oats, and butter until ingredients are well combined to form crumble mixture
+- Mix flour, brown sugar, oats, and butter until ingredients are well combined to form a crumble mixture

 - Fill the bottom of a baking dish with the blueberries and top with crumble